NicoVogel/typescript-lecture/README.md

 # TODO:

+- make it possible to see images in dev mode
-- write validation to check that all markdown file references actually exist. should show warning if a markdown file is not used
+- implement a validation logic that checks if a still works